TorGuard Not Working? Try These Quick Fixes

 TorGuard may give errors and issues to some users.
 However, it generally doesn't require anything more to fix it than the tips given below.

 Troubles with TorGuard preventing you from securing your privacy?
 It can be quite upsetting when a VPN is glitching after you purchase it.

-But there are good chances that the problem you’re facing with TorGuard is easily fixable with the tips given below.
+But there are good chances that the problem you’re facing with TorGuard Not Working can be easily fixable with the tips given below.

 But before you give up, try out all the following tips.

-Connectivity errors with TorGuard might arise due to a variety of reasons, but can usually be fixed in the following way:
+Connectivity errors with TorGuard Not Working might arise due to a variety of reasons, but can usually be fixed in the following way:

 1. Check for Internet access

 Users that are facing connectivity issues with TorGuard’s network must first make sure that they have access to the Internet.
 To test if the if Internet is working fine on your end, turn off TorGuard and exit.
 Now try opening any random website through your browser like you normally do.